tirejs/tire/docs/tire.md

 # Tire
 Tire is a lightweight JavaScript library for modern browsers.
 The goal is to create a framework that's around 10-11kb minified and 5kb minified and gzipped.
 The syntax is inspired from jQuery.
-It is modular so you can extend it however you like, also replace our features with your own.
+It's modular so you can extend it however you like, also replace our features with your own.

 Fixes for older browsers increase the file size and we don't want that.
 So if you like a library to support Internet Explorer 6 or 7, Tire isn't for you.

 That said, all features can probably be rewritten/extended to add support for old browsers.
 In that case, you have to create a fork of Tire and fix it yourself.

-Tire don't support animation in the core but we have a side project that brings basic animation support to Tire called [Tire animation](http://github.com/frozzare/tire-animation)
+Tire don't support animation in the core but we have a side project that brings basic animation support to Tire called [Tire animation](http://github.com/frozzare/tire-animation).

 ## Why did we create Tire?

-...
+To offer a more lightweight alternative to libraries such as jQuery, YUI and Zepto.
+Sometimes you just need the most basic features and that's where Tire comes into the picture.

 ## Browser support